LAND ACKNOWLEDGMENT

-We would like to acknowledge that the home of The Bellwether Review, Portland Community College’s Rock Creek campus, is located on the land of the Atfalati-Kalapuyan tribes (also known as Tualatin Kalapuyan), who were among the First People living in what we currently call Washington County.
+We would like to acknowledge that the home of The Bellwether Review, Portland Community College’s Rock Creek campus, is located on the land of the Atfalati-Kalapuya tribes (also known as Tualatin Kalapuya), who were among the First People living in what we currently call Washington County.
 In 1855, the Atfalati tribes were forced to sign a treaty relinquishing ownership of their land.
-Today, the Kalapuyan people are members of the Confederated Tribes of the Grande Ronde, located southwest of Washington County.
+Today, the Kalapuya people are members of the Confederated Tribes of the Grande Ronde, located southwest of Washington County.

 We also want to acknowledge and thank the original stewards of the land throughout the area which PCC serves today, including the Molalla; the Multnomah, Kathlamet, and Clackamas bands of the Chinook; as well as the many other Tribes who have made their homes along the Columbia River.